derekhe/waveshare-7inch-touchscreen-driver/README.md

 > You're a hero!

+# Another option

+I found another guy wrote a C++ driver for this.
+Please refer to https://github.com/110yd/wshare-touchscreen.

 # Pro version features (in progress)
 Please try this driver and if you need to support more, please [contact me](derekhe@april1985.com) to get the paid pro version.